bbatsche/entrust/README.md

 $admin->save();
 ```

 Next, with both roles created let's assign them to the users.
-Thanks to the `EntrustUserTrait` trait this is as easy as:
+Thanks to `EntrustUserTrait` this is as easy as:

 ```php
 $user = User::where('username', '=', 'bbatsche')->first();